Blast61/ms-interview/frontend-engineer/frontend-assessment-app/DEVREADME.md

 5. I lastly added logic for iniatilizing a map with the testMode option to run tests without an access token, however I still am unable to find a solution for my current block of accurately mocking the calls to the addSource/addLayer functions.

+## Integrity Guidelines Disclosure
+    * I believe in development efficiency and utilize the assistance of Large Language Models such as ChatGPT for debugging, syntax concerns, and logic related questions.
+Any code snippets pulled from online sources are noted in the documentation.